Bowman Field: Ice hockey–Federal Hockey League

 On July 24, 2012, Williamsport mayor Gabriel J. Campana announced that the Williamsport Outlaws of the Federal Hockey League (FHL) would play their 2012–2013 season at an outdoor ice rink built at Bowman Field.
 The Outlaws were the FHL champions their previous (and first) season, which they played in Wayne, New Jersey, as the "New Jersey Outlaws".
 On August 1 the Crosscutters and Outlaws agreed to terms regarding restoration of the baseball diamond after the removal of the ice rink at the end of the hockey season, though beer sales at Outlaws games were still an issue (as the Crosscutters hold the liquor license for the stadium).
 Construction of the ice rink, named Airmen Pond after a local sponsor, began in early October.
 The rink was also open for public skating and use by local amateur teams.

 The 80 by 200 ft ice rink officially opened on October 18, and the first home game of the Outlaws' 60-game season on October 24 drew over 3,000 fans, an FHL record.
 The Dayton Demonz beat the Outlaws 5–2; temperatures were over 65 F for much of the game.
 Williamsport Ice Arena, a local non-profit group headed by FHL commissioner Don Kirnan, operated the ice rink and rented it to the Outlaws and other users.
 In November 2012, the non-profit filed an injunction seeking to prevent the rink's builder, Rink Specialists of Naples, Maine, from repossessing it for late payments; both sides alleged breach of contract.
 The FHL All Star Game was scheduled to be played at Bowman Field on January 2, 2013.

 Renovation project

-On May 26, 2016, Mayor Gabriel Campana, Peter Freund, Crosscutters principal owner, Crosscutters staff, and other stakeholders broke ground for a first base deck where fans can interact while enjoying food and refreshments.
+On May 26, 2016, Mayor Gabriel Campana, Peter B. Freund, Crosscutters principal owner, Crosscutters staff, and other stakeholders broke ground for a first base deck where fans can interact while enjoying food and refreshments.
 This deck is part of a $3 million project to upgrade one of the oldest baseball parks in the country.
 The newly announced renovations are being made possible by a $1.25 million RACP Grant by the state.
 As of 2017, the renovation decreased the capacity to 2,366.